-- their conditions did not meet the SSA’s definition of disability, or
+- the claimant’s medical conditions did not meet the SSA’s definition of disability, or

-1. Will You Qualify for Disability Benefits?The SSA looks at two crucial factors to evaluate your application: your medical condition and social security credits.
+If you’re applying for SSDI, the SSA looks at two crucial factors to evaluate your claim: your medical condition and social security credits.

 - it prevents you from doing “substantial gainful activity”